romcheck/curator/README.md

 Tasks are performing by cron.

 Default daily task removes indices older then two weeks.
+Kibana indeces are ignored.

 ## Environment vars